 Would free childcare improve your family budget?
 Will a year’s paid parental leave support your decision about having kids?
 How about free schooling and university for your kids?
 These are on offer in many countries.

 Geographic arbitrage is not for everyone.
 The calculations can be complex, and you’ll be changing lots of things in your life.
 But, with a successful geoarbitrage strategy, your financial position can improve dramatically.
 You should cover considerations like visas, work permits, taxation law and treaties, and more.

 Is the cheapest place to live in the world the best home for you and your family?

 The cheapest countries to live in the world offer an opportunity to improve your quality of life.
 Choosing a country with a low cost-of-living means that your income and saving will have much greater buying power.

-The cheapest countries to live may have economic issues that impact you.
-If you will be looking for work in your new home, then the unemployment rates will be an important statistic for you.
+Cheap countries to live in may have economic issues that impact you.
+If you will be looking for work in your new home, then the unemployment rates will be an important statistic.
 Unemployment rates often vary depending on location and profession, so make sure you understand more than just the headline rate of job seekers.

-Happily, some of the cheapest countries in the world offer amazing benefits for Expats.
-Moving to one of the cheapest places to live doesn’t have to mean lower quality infrastructure, healthcare, or education.
+Happily, some of the cheapest countries in the world offer incredible benefits for Expats.
+Moving to one of the cheapest countries to live in doesn’t mean worse infrastructure, healthcare, or education.
 In many cases, it is quite the opposite.